The 7 Cursed Objects You Should Never Take Home From Hawaii

 And speaking of things that look harmless but aren’t…

 Coral looks like it was designed to be taken home.
-White and branching, or orange and globular, or black and smooth.
-It looks like a sculpture.
-And in every airport gift shop, there are legally sold coral pieces from sustainable commercial sources.
+White and branching.
+Or orange and globular.
+Or black and smooth.
+It looks like a sculpture someone left behind.

 So it seems harmless, right?